-Ebrahim Hashem is a strategist and scholar interested in positioning UAE and the Arab World strategically for a post-oil era and a multipolar world, focusing on strengthening UAE/GCC/Arab-China relations.
+Ebrahim Hashem is a strategist and world economics scholar interested in positioning UAE and the Arab region strategically for a multipolar world, focusing on strengthening UAE/GCC/Arab-China relations.

-As an adjunct faculty, Ebrahim teaches a university course on innovation and entrepreneurship, equipping Emirati and international students with knowledge and skills to apply to high-growth enterprises.
+Ebrahim looks into the global economic system and proposes ideas for the evolution of the international system in the next 20-30 years.
+He investigates the future of the US dollar and Chinese renminbi in the international trade and financial system.
+As an adjunct university faculty, he has taught an undergraduate course on innovation and entrepreneurship, equipping Emirati and international students with knowledge and skills to apply to high-growth enterprises.
 He has worked as a public policy and strategy advisor to the chairman of Abu Dhabi Executive Office and headed the long-term strategy division of Abu Dhabi National Oil Company (ADNOC).

-He has written two books on oil and gas industry.
+He has written two books on oil and gas industry, and a book chapter on GCC-China strategic relations.
 His research as an AsiaGlobal Fellow will explore China’s transformation journey over the last 40 years and draw lessons for the UAE/GCC/Arab world.
 He also wants to understand the role of innovation in China’s development, especially now with its involvement in cutting-edge technologies and new frontiers.

-Finally, but perhaps most importantly, he would like to explore policy areas to facilitate more contribution from the Middle East to the rise of Asia.
+Finally, but perhaps most importantly, he would like to explore policy areas to capture synergies between China and his country, UAE, and the Arab region.

 Back to Fellows